zotonic/zotonic/doc/tutorials/install-addsite.rst

      bin/zotonic addsite -s blog yoursite

+   .. note:: zotonic has to be running for the addsite command to succeed.

    This will add a site named yoursite.
 Its default URL will be http://yoursite:8000/ so either put 'yoursite' in your hosts file or change the {hostname} section of the config file.